Best practices

 Dates and times

-You should be aware of how dates and times in the Digital River API are represented and ensure they are properly formatted in your requests.
+You should be aware of how dates and times are represented in the Digital River API and ensure they are properly formatted in your requests.

 Fraud detection